thousandlemons/English-words-pronunciation-mp3-audio-download/README.md

 ## Acknowledgements

-The word list was downloaded from [Mieliestronk's](http://www.mieliestronk.com/wordlist.html).
-There are 56K+ words in the list but only 24K+ are recognized as unique words.
+The list of English words was downloaded from [Mieliestronk's](http://www.mieliestronk.com/wordlist.html).
+There are 56K+ words in the list but only 24K+ have pronunciation audio.

 Finally thanks to [vocabulary.com](http://vocabulary.com) for making their website so easily crawlable.